Skip to main content

 Flow:

-2. Call escrow.partialVoid() to return funds to payer
+2. Call escrow.void() to return escrowed funds to payer

-Marketplace example: StaticAddressCondition(arbiter) - disputes Return policy example: Receiver OR StaticAddressCondition(arbiter) DAO example: StaticAddressCondition(daoMultisig) Subscription example: address(0) - no refunds
+Marketplace example: StaticAddressCondition(arbiter) for disputes Return policy example: Receiver OR StaticAddressCondition(arbiter) DAO example: StaticAddressCondition(daoMultisig) Subscription example: address(0), no voids allowed

 Parameters: